ankuPRK/ankuprk/README.md

 # wxyz

-In this project we analyze various alphabets and thier origin by training a Neural Network using convolutional block chain optimization to minimize conditional entropy.
+In this project we trace various english alphabets and their origin by training a Neural Network using Convolutional Block-Chain Optimization (CBCO) to minimize centrality entropy.